top of page

 Why Controlled Exercise Matters

+Providing appropriate exercise for a Basset Hound puppy is essential for healthy development.
+Their growing joints, bones, and muscles need time to strengthen naturally, and excessive activity can increase the risk of future mobility issues.
 By following age-appropriate exercise guidelines and choosing low-impact activities, you can help your Basset Hound develop into a healthy, happy, and active adult companion.

 Basset Hound Appearance